dankelley/sextant/README.md

 To make the sextant, follow these steps:

-1. Print the file named `sextant.pdf` on a sheet of paper.
+1. Print either the file named `sextant.pdf` or the one named `sextant2.pdf` on a sheet of paper.
+(These files differ in how the angles are laid out.
+Pick whichever one you find easier to read.)
 2. Paste it on a sheet of thick cardboard or thin wood.
 (A wooden shingle would work well, for example.)
 3. If you wish, cut along the gray outer semicircle, to eliminate